-The WESD is proud to offer valuable resources to families with children from birth to five years old known as WRICS, that are focused on:

-- Connecting Families to community resources for food, clothing, medical services, etc.; - Providing Parent Support Programs with workshops and events; and - Offering Early Literacy Programs like Rock & Rhyme Storytime, Laugh & Learn Family Play Groups, visits to the Science Center, the Phoenix Zoo and so much more!
+- The WESD is proud to offer valuable resources through the WRICs, designed to support families with children from birth to five years old.
+These services are focused on:Connecting families to community resources for food, clothing, medical services, etc.; - Providing parent support programs with workshops and events; and - Offering Early Literacy Programs such as Rock & Rhyme Storytime, Laugh & Learn Family Play Groups, visits from the Science Center, the Phoenix Zoo and so much more!